philanderson888/flutter/notes/getting-started.md

 ## building your first project

-To get started with building your first project locally we will need a few files
+to manually build our first project we only need 2 files

+- projectRootFolder
+  - pubspec.yaml
+  - lib
+    - main.dart

+and optionally we can add a third

+  - analysis-options.yaml

+see worked example at [StarterApp01](../projects/StarterApp01)

-### yaml
+### pubspec.yaml

 ```yaml
 name: project